 4. They suggest the forms that useful answers might take.

-5. They can help to communicate more clearly with clinicians and faciliate education and learning.
+5. They can help to communicate more clearly with clinicians and facilitate education and learning.

 When well built, clinical questions usually have four components: